 The feedback we gained from both these programmes and from other schools who are running our Wellbeing Ambassadors Programme is invaluable.
 The shape of the Wellbeing Ambassadors programme today is based on our in-depth knowledge of Positive Psychology within Education, our past experiences of running the programme, the feedback we’ve gained and continue to gain from coordinator/facilitators and, most importantly, the young people themselves.

-To find how develop a Wellbeing or Mental Health Ambassadors programme in your school or setting download our free cheatsheet.
+To find out how to develop a Wellbeing or Mental Health Ambassadors programme in your school or setting download our free cheatsheet.
+To understand more about the programme and how it can improve wellbeing in your school or setting access our free Introduction to Wellbeing Ambassadors Webinar.

 References